© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Motte and bailey, N of Old Castleton is a scheduled monument protected by Historic England under reference 1005524.
 View the official record →

-Motte and bailey, north of Old Castleton, is a medieval fortification of Norman date, likely constructed in the eleventh or twelfth century.
+Motte and bailey, N of Old Castleton is a fortified earthwork dating to the Norman period, likely constructed in the eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005524.

 Motte and bailey, N of Old Castleton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005524.